Ary20144/DSA/README.md

-Welcome to the product of hours of merciless thinking and crying behind the computer
+Welcome to the products of merciless hours of thinking and crying behind the computer